 What does this program measure?

-The purpose of this program is to measure important trace gases using an Infrared (IR) absorption spectrum.
-Automated observations of solar IR spectra using a FTIR spectrometer are conducted daily from Monday to Friday.
-Ozone and other stratospheric chemicals (such as Nitric Acid - HNO3, Hydrogen Chloride - HCL, etc.) are measured in parts-per-million (ppm) as a function of altitude & total column amount.
+The purpose of this program is to measure important trace gases using Infrared (IR) solar absorption spectra.
+Automated observations of solar IR spectra using a FTIR spectrometer are conducted daily, weather permitting.
+Ozone and other stratospheric species such as HNO3, HCl, HF are measured in parts-per-million (ppm) as a function of altitude & total column amount.
+As well, more reactive species and those relevant to tropospheric chemistry are measured, these include CO, HCN, C2H6, N2O, CH4.
+Vertical profiles and associated averaging kernels and uncertainty estimates are archived at the NDACC Data Handling Facility from 1995 onwards.
+Species such as CO2, HCFC22, CFC12 and others are available but not necessarily archived.

 How does this program work?